 - Payment Terms/Invoicing—Does your firm have procedures for monitoring and collecting outstanding fees?

 - Interprofessional Agreements with Insurance Certificates—Does your firm have a procedure in place that requires sub-consultants to provide you with insurance certificates evidencing general liability and professional liability coverages?

 - Pre-Project Planning—Does your firm engage your clients in a pre-project planning process that results in a project definition document?

 - Internal or External Project Peer Reviews—Are the instruments or deliverables of your professional services internally or externally peer reviewed prior to their delivery to the client?

 - Constructability Reviews—Does your firm engage in a documented constructability review process during project design with client and contractor representatives?

 - Submittal Management—On projects in which you perform construction contract administration services, do you maintain a documented submittal or shop drawing log

-The Schinnerer program constantly evolves to support changes in how firms practice.
+The Victor program for professional liability insurance constantly evolves to support changes in how firms practice.
 These “best practices” are not coverage requirements nor are they part of the underwriting criteria for firms, but firms that have incorporated many of the procedures will benefit immediately from a premium credit as well as a deductible credit if they later have a claim.

-Schinnerer offers the AIA Trust Professional Liability Insurance Program and Business Owners’ coverage to AIA members’ firms.
-Both programs are marketed and available through the AIA Trust.
+Victor and CNA offer the AIA Trust Professional Liability Insurance Program, Business Owners’ coverage, and Cyber Liability insurance to AIA members’ firms through the AIA Trust.